What We Do

 - Raising awareness about bleeding disorders

 - Influencing and advocating on health and social care policy and access to treatment

-More than 36,000 men, women and children in the UK have a diagnosed bleeding disorder, and the number rises every year.
-Membership of The Haemophilia Society is free and open to all.
+More than 36,000 men, women and children in the UK have a diagnosed bleeding disorder, and this number rises every year.